 Hand-picked cotton versus machine picked cotton

-Not only the length of the staple will affect the softness and quality of the baby clothes, but the way the cotton is harvested plays a significant role in this as well.
+The length of the staple will affect the softness and quality of the baby clothes, but the way the cotton is harvested plays a significant role in this as well.
 Hand-picking is a time-effective job and non-existing in the U.S. nowadays.

 While in Amerika cotton is all harvest with machinery now, and hand-picked cotton becomes rarer, there are still countries who manually harvest their cotton crop.
 There benefits of machine picking it that it saves significant amounts of time.
 However, there is a downside on using machinery as the machinery used is not as gentle as a person picking and selecting the cotton by hand, ensuring the long fibres not getting damaged.